snowplow/snowplowanalytics.com/_posts/2015-10-02-snowplow-r71-stork-billed-kingfisher-released/index.md

 <h2 id="table-upgrades">8.
 New approach to atomic.events upgrades</h2>

 Starting in this release, we are taking a new approach to upgrading the `atomic.events` table.
-Previous upgrades would typically rename the existing table as "atomic.events_{{old version}}", create a new table with the new structure and copy all events over.
+Previous upgrades would typically rename the existing table as "atomic.events_{% raw %}{{old version}}{% endraw %}", create a new table with the new structure and copy all events over.

 From this release onwards, our upgrades to `atomic.events` will always only mutate the existing table using `ALTER` statements.
 This is intended to make upgrades to existing Redshift databases much faster.